Who?

 VIA Character Strengths Profile

 Via Character Strengths are used heavily in the Institute for Functional Medicine coaching programs and are embraced by many in industries utilizing positive psychology and motivational interviewing to identify people's values and intrinsic motivators.
 It prioritizes 24 different strengths in 6 categories.
-My top 10 were: Curiosity, Perspective, Love of Learning, Zest, Gratitude, Appreciation of Beauty & Excellence, Honesty, Creativity, Hope, Bravery.
+The following were my top 10, in order: Curiosity, Perspective, Love of Learning, Zest, Gratitude, Appreciation of Beauty & Excellence, Honesty, Creativity, Hope, Bravery.

 SparkType